Titan Web Agency logo

 The decision to bring on an associate is one of the most significant points in a practice’s trajectory, and oftentimes, the timing is wrong.
 Some wait too long, capping their own growth by running at full capacity without relief.
 Others move too fast, taking on overhead before the production base can support it.
 The right timing is defined by production thresholds and practice-specific financials, not by calendar milestones or gut feel.
 An associate changes your cost structure, your scheduling dynamics, and your culture.
 It deserves as much analysis as any major capital investment.

-There is also a direct line between team quality and marketing performance: a well-run, well-staffed practice earns better reviews, generates more referrals, and retains patients in ways that make every marketing dollar work harder.
+There is a direct line between team quality and marketing performance: a well-run, well-staffed practice earns better reviews, generates more referrals, and retains patients in ways that make every marketing dollar work harder.

 Competing and Staying Ahead